-3 Authorities have assumed the accuracy of the identification by Smith, who was a very reliable botanist.
+Authorities have assumed the accuracy of the identification by Smith, who was a very reliable botanist.
 Smith in his annotated copy of the Catalogue referenced this plant to the relevant plate and short description in Sowerby's English Botany (given there as G. anglicum) and may not have known the plant otherwise.
 English Botany also has a short description and somewhat scrappy plate of G. pumilum (given there as G. pusillum) and this species is a much more likely one to have been found - being a location west of Dover analogous to the Galium pumilum site at Langdon cliffs to the east.
-If there was a misidentification, then this would have arisen from inadequacies of the English Botany descriptions; the plants would have to have been in fruit rather than flower (English Botany is clear about the small greenish-white flowers of G. pumilum (which are covered in fine papillae) as the hairy-fruited form of G. parisiense.
-However, the discovery in 2014 of G. parisiense and gravel at Samphire Hoe shows that it is capable of turning up on this general section of coast, and so the likelihood of misidentification is not high.
+If there was a misidentification, then this would have arisen from inadequacies of the English Botany descriptions; the plants would have to have been in fruit rather than flower (English Botany is clear about the small greenish-white flowers of G. parisiense and the conspicuous milk-white flowers of G. pumilum) and Smith would have had to have taken the fruits of G. pumilum (which are covered in fine papillae) as the hairy-fruited form of G. parisiense.
+However, the discovery in 2014 of G. parisiense on concrete and gravel at Samphire Hoe shows that it is capable of turning up on this general section of coast, and so the likelihood of misidentification is not high.

-4 Edgington, J. (2016).
+Edgington, J. (2016).
 Galium parisiense (Wall Bedstraw) - a fruity story.
 BSBI News 134: 12-14.

 vc16, not covered by those publications.
 For initial purposes of this register, the species was assessed as scarce.
-However, the extent of new Kent finds during the period 2010-17 has transformed this picture.
+However, the extent of new Kent finds during the period 2010-18 has transformed this picture.
 Rodney Burton (as national referee) points to some new finds nationally since 2004 by experienced botanists and to the potential for this rather insignificant plant to be overlooked.
 The national risk categorisation was formulated by reference to data before any emerging trend for new finds.
 A comparison of Wall Bedstraw's area of occupancy in England over the periods 1930-1969 and 1987-1999 produced a calculated decline of 45% in the likelihood of recording the species, and this is what gave rise to its assessment as Vulnerable.
-In Kent, the species has been recorded in 21 monads (equivalent to 18 tetrads) during the period 2010-17 as indicated in the accompanying distribution map, a sharp contrast to the three tetrads in Philp (2010).
+In Kent, the species has been recorded in 21 monads (equivalent to 18 tetrads) during the period 2010-18 as indicated in the accompanying distribution map, a sharp contrast to the three tetrads in Philp (2010).

-Galium parisiense (Wall Bedstraw) 2010-17
+Galium parisiense (Wall Bedstraw) 2010-18